Operating modes between interfaces

-With this configuration mode, the Firewall operates like a router between its different interfaces.
+In advanced mode: with this configuration mode, the firewall operates like a router between its various interfaces,

-This involves certain IP address changes on the routers or servers when you move them to a different network (behind a different interface of the Firewall).
+This requires some IP addresses to be changed on routers or servers when you move them to a different network (behind a different interface of the firewall).

 The advantages of this mode are:

-- only traffic passing from one interface to another passes through the firewall (internal network to the internet, for example).
+- Only traffic passing from one network to another passes through the firewall (internal network to the Internet, for example).
 This considerably lightens the firewall’s load and returns better response times.

-- better distinction between the different elements belonging to each zone (internal, external and DMZ).
-The distinction is made by the different IP addresses for each zone.
-This enables a clearer view of the separations and the configuration to be applied on these elements.
+- Items belonging to each zone are easier to differentiate (internal, external and DMZ), as the IP addresses are different for each zone.
+This provides a clearer view of the separations and the configuration to be applied to these items.